Benefits of the Da Vinci surgical system

 The potency remains overall (T2 and T3+) in nearly 70% (68.8%) of the nerve saving cases (time span: after 24 months).
 (Scientific standard for potency preservation: SHIM – Sexual Health Inventory for Men Score ≥ 20).
 The high percentage of potency preservation is partially the result of the excellent oncological results, of which very few are a threat to potency and require further treatment.

-Intercourse is even possible in 88.8% of the cases, with the use of other resources (Viagra and vacuum pump).
+Intercourse is even possible in 88.8% of the cases.

 Risks of the Da Vinci surgical system